do-while Loop

 In this example:

-block contains the code to be executed.
-In this case, it prints the value ofi
+doblock contains the code to be executed.
+In this case, it prints the value ofi. i++;increments the value ofiafter each iteration.- The

 The output of this program will be: